Just 20 Minutes of Sunlight a Day Stimulates Over 200 Antimicrobial Peptides

 Despite this miracle, we’ve grown afraid of the sun.

-We slather on SPF 100.
-We wear hats the size of flying saucers.
-We shut the blinds.
-We live inside, lit by the flicker of blue screens and the buzz of overhead fluorescents.
-We’ve become indoor creatures.
+We slather on SPF 100 (that normally has harsh chemicals in it that we absorb into our skin).
+We wear hats the size of flying saucers, even if they’re more for fashion as my mom claims.
+We shut the blinds, and we live inside, lit by the flicker of blue screens and the buzz of overhead fluorescents.
+We’ve become indoor creatures, which is so sad and far from what we should be.

 20 Minutes That Change Everything

-Here’s what I suggest, not as a doctor (because I am not one), but as a human being who remembers what joy feels like (which is impressive post-severe trauma):
+Here’s what I suggest, not as a doctor (because I am not one, remember?
+I’ve said that like four times now and it’s all over my website), but as a human being who remembers what joy feels like (which is impressive post-severe trauma):

-Stand in the sun.
-For twenty minutes.
-Every day.
+Stand out in the sun for twenty minutes, every day.

-You don’t need to meditate or stretch or multitask.
-Just be.
+Anyway, you don’t need to meditate or stretch or multitask.
+Just stand there in the damn sunlight be present.

-Let the photons in.
-Let your skin wake up.
-Let the peptides hum through your bloodstream.
+Let the photons in and your skin wake up.
+Let those helpful peptides hum through your bloodstream.

-And if you live somewhere rainy, cold, or windowless, you can still honor this rhythm.
+And if you live somewhere rainy, cold, or windowless, you can still do this rhythm after a little fashion.
 I use this light therapy lamp on winter mornings.
-It’s not the sun, but it reminds my body what to do.
-And I feel better.
-Clearer.
-More myself.
+It’s not the sun, but it reminds my body what to do, and I feel better, clearer, more myself.
+Is it in my head?
+Maybe, but who cares if it works?
 It also helps my husband with his insomnia!

 Your Body’s Inner Pharmacy